What you need to know about Twin Falls, ID

-Located in Southern Idaho, 130 miles from Boise, Twin Falls is best known for Shoshone Falls, the Niagara of the West.
-Outdoor adventures include whitewater rafting and BASE jumping from Perrine Bridge, a must-try that earned it spot on Livability.com's Top 10 Death Defying Cities.
-Twin Falls also boasts a thriving agriculture-based economy, along with a well-supported school district and The College of Southern Idaho.For those people interested in the walkability of a community, Twin Falls has a Walk Score® of 38.
+Located in Southern Idaho, 130 miles from Boise, Twin Falls is best known for Shoshone Falls, the Niagara of the West, and bountiful outdoor adventures.
+Adventure seekers here can enjoy whitewater rafting, kayaking, rock-climbing and BASE jumping from Perrine Bridge, a must-try that earned it spot on Livability.com's Top 10 Death Defying Cities.
+Twin Falls has a thriving agriculture-based economy, which powers its reputation as a preferred location for food science, production and processing companies.
+Local schools receives strong support from the community in both academics and sports, and The College of Southern Idaho provides higher education opportunities while also enriching the community's arts and culture scene.

 Median Home Price

 Lower than the state average

 Ready to move to Twin Falls?
 There are a variety of housing options in the area.
 Click below to learn about the recent trends, average home values and even a few current real estate listings in Twin Falls.

 Bill Greene, coordinator of Team Weenie Running Club